jg8481/go-language-rpa-tests/README.md

 The Functional Tests are handled by the `functional-tests_test.go` and `httpstat-test-runner.go` files.
 For MacOS and Linux users, you can run these tests with the following command from a terminal.
 - `bash ./run-go-rpa-tests.sh Run-Specific-Tests-Inside-Docker Start-Go-Language-Functional-Tests`

-Windows users can run the following command.
+Windows users can run the following commands.
+- `docker-compose -f docker-compose.yml build`
 - `docker-compose run docker-test-runner run-go-rpa-tests.sh Start-Go-Language-Functional-Tests`

 The results of the `go test` runner is set to provide JSON output.
 The following script can analyze the JSON results and generate clearer results in an HTML log file.